Our Lady of the Rocks – Bay of Kotor Montenegro

 As the story spread sailors who ventured out onto Kotor Bay would stop at the spot and drop rocks into the water.
 This was seen as an offering to The Virgin Mary to bring them home safe from their seafaring journeys.

-Over the years ships laden with rocks were also sunk on the spot.
+Over the years, ships laden with rocks also sank on the spot.

 Driving along the fjord-like Bay of Kotor, the humble town of Perast catches my attention